 VII.
 Support Services Support Services Consider the support services needed by your program when reflecting over the following questions Comments or explanations of barriers and solutions.
 1. Is there adequate clerical or administrative support for this program?
 Yes No Use the PSME shared resources.
 2. Are there sufficient college and departmental computer labs available to support this program?
 Yes No Requires PSEC.
-The number and variety of classes are currently restricted in 5600.
 3. Are the library and media resources provided by the college sufficient to support up-to-date program instruction?
-Yes No Could use access to digital engineering databases 4.
-Are adequate services provided in compliance with program needs for meeting health and safety guidelines?
-Yes No Require more HAZMAT Training.
-5. Are the custodial services to this program in compliance with program needs for meeting health and safety guidelines?
+Yes No Could use access to digital research databases and basic skill books on-loan.
+4. Are adequate services provided in compliance with program needs for meeting health and safety guidelines?
+Yes No 5.
+Are the custodial services to this program in compliance with program needs for meeting health and safety guidelines?
 Yes No 6.
 Are accommodations for students with disabilities adequate, including alternative media, testing, and tutorial?
 Yes No 7.
 Are general tutorial services adequate?
-Yes No Need funding for graduate students with degrees in chemistry.
+Yes No Need funding for graduate students with degrees in physics.
 8. Are academic counseling and advising services available and/or adequate to support students enrolled in the program?
-Yes No Counseling is unfamiliar with chemistry courses and transfer.
+Yes No Counseling is unfamiliar with STEM and in particular math courses and transfer.
 The student's class plans don't use the tracks so students can complete all their courses in a timely fashion.
 9. Do students have access to and can they effectively use appropriate information resources ?
 Yes No 10.
 Specifically related to distance learning, do you have appropriate faculty support services and/or effective training for faculty teaching online?
-Yes No NA Marketing & Outreach

-11. What impact do you feel the college catalog, class schedule, and online schedule of classes have on marketing your program?
+Yes No NA Marketing & Outreach 11.
+What impact do you feel the college catalog , class schedule , and online schedule of classes have on marketing your program?
 Does the marketing accurately reflect your program, requirements, and services available?
 They are very important to making students aware.
 The development of class schedules for marketing is too inflexible.

-If we can get the Honors Institute courses/seminars running, then I feel we should market aggressively to the campus community (and not just our chemistry students).
-Chemistry always gets a "bad reputation" when it comes to the sciences.
-Considering we're the central science, we need to prove that to our college 12.
-What impact does the college or departmental website have on marketing your program?
+12. What impact does the college or departmental website have on marketing your program?
 This will become more important when updated.
 13. Is there any additional assistance from marketing that would benefit your program?
 If yes, explain.
 No. Need for fund raising.
 14. If you were to collaborate with the Outreach staff, what activities would be beneficial in reaching new students?
 No. They are ineffective.
 Programs, clubs, organizations, and special activities for students 15.
 List the clubs that are designed specifically for students in this program.
 Describe their significant accomplishments.
 16. List any awards, honors, scholarships, or other notable accomplishments of students in this program.
 Annual PSME Awards Summary of Planning Goals and Action Plans 17.
 What are your goals with respect to support services and how will those goals be measured?
 Need to establish PSME STEM unique student services.
 18. Are additional resources needed to accomplish your support services goals?
 If yes, identify the resource, as well as the purpose and rationale for each resource.
 Identified Resource Purpose If requesting funding, provide a rationale for how each request supports one or more college strategic initiative and/or supports student learning.